grafana/explore-traces/docs/sources/access/index.md

 You can access Explore Traces using any of these:

- - [Grafana Cloud](access-in-grafana-cloud): The easiest method, since no setup or installation is required
+ - [Grafana Cloud](access-in-grafana-cloud): The easiest method, since no setup or installation is required.
  -  Self-managed [Grafana](#access-in-self-managed-grafana) open source or Enterprise: You must install the Explore Traces plugin.

 Explore Traces requires Tempo 2.6 or newer.

-## Access in Grafana Cloud
+## Set up in Grafana Cloud

 To use Explore Traces with Grafana Cloud, you need:

 - A Grafana Cloud account
 - A Grafana stack in Grafana Cloud with a configured [Tempo data source](https://grafana.com/docs/grafana-cloud/connect-externally-hosted/data-sources/tempo/configure-tempo-data-source/) receiving tracing data

-To access Explore Traces:

-1. Open your Grafana stack in a web browser.
-1. In the main menu, select **Explore** > **Traces**.

-## Access in self-managed Grafana
+## Set up in self-managed Grafana

 To use Explore Traces with self-managed Grafana open source or Grafana Enterprise, you need: